tgstation/tgstation/README.md

 This is a temporary fork, setup to speed up development of the wallening, a 2 year old project to resprite /tg/station's walls, windows, and wall hangings.

-We have two main branches:
-### stable

-Stable exists as our "this will be merged into master someday" branch.
-PR any long term changes here

-### experimental

-Experimental is our testing branch, and what is running on live.
-It contains changes that would cause major merge conflicts or potential code drift, such as code post FOV, and map changes.
-It is kept up to parity with stable as pulls are made to it.

 We run a modified version of pubby station 24/7, for the purposes of avoiding merge conflicts, and large scale map changes.
 We will not be doing a full map pass until the project is more mature, and ready to be pr'd to master.